 Jessica joined Watsi on November 27th, 2014.
-Five years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jessica's most recent donation supported Dah, a young man from Thailand, to fund sight-restoring eye surgery.
+Six years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation supported Brian, a 12-year-old boy from Kenya, to fund treatment and equipment for hearing aids.

 Jessica has funded healthcare for 72 patients in 11 countries.